-This syndrome is as a result of twins trying to compete for the attention of their parents hence the ‘try to outdo behavior.’
-It is likely to occur from infancy up until to childhood.
+This syndrome is a result of twins trying to compete for the attention of their parents, hence the ‘try to outdo behavior.’
+It is likely to occur from infancy up until early childhood.
 If your twins are always trying to outdo each other by crying or taking as much space for themselves during cuddles, you are probably dealing with TES.

 Essential tips for dealing with Twin Escalation Syndrome

 1. Be Calm.

 In any situation involving tantrums, aggressive behavior, or crying toddlers, staying calm is of utmost importance.
 You want to maintain your sanity and tone down your frustrations if you are to deal with the situation effectively.
 Giving in to frustration will only escalate things to almost uncontrollable levels.
 In the event of TES, a parent time-out will be beneficial and give you a clear head to understand and point out your next move.

 2. Diffuse the situation by diversion

 Tantrums may arise from the child’s inability to express themselves properly, boredom, unhappiness, or plain hunger, among other reasons.
 Redirecting the behavior that stems from tantrums will channel the twins’ negative energy into a positive activity.
 Try getting them involved in a song they like or in that particular movie they can’t seem to have enough of.
 In the redirecting approach, you are a neutral person trying to bring peace between the negative behaviors in your children and creating a solution that will be amicable for all.